Access4all/adg/pages/knowledge/screen-readers/desktop/reading-websites/README.md

 ### Reading forms

-Press `F` to jump to form elements, or press `B` to jump to buttons.
+Press `F` to move to form elements, or press `B` to move to buttons.
 Add `Shift` to reverse direction.

 Use case: to quickly find the login form, simply search for the respective input field by pressing `F`.